-[16] The Complainant filed the complaint on 25 November 2024 and stated that he had requested the record of work from the Respondent, but to no avail.
-The Complainant noted that the main contractor, [OMITTED], went into liquidation, and he required the Respondent's record of work to obtain a Code Compliance Certificate.
+- [16] The Complainant filed the complaint on 8 November 2024 and stated that he had requested the Record of Work from the Respondent, but to no avail.
+The Complainant noted that the Respondent had refused to communicate and failed to provide his Record of Work despite multiple attempts to contact him. - [17] According to correspondence between the Complainant and Auckland Council, the Council had not received a Record of Work from the Respondent.